Bachelor of Science in Chemistry

 The diploma from Truman reads, in addition to the usual form, “Departmental Honors.”

 NOTE: Currently Chemical Principles I can only be waived with an AP score of 5.
 Chemical Principles II cannot be waived.
-Contact the Chemistry Department Chair if you have questions.
+Contact the Chemistry Department if you have questions.

 Areas of Concentration